nesto-software/s3-browser-cli/README.md

 SELECTED_S3_KEY=$(cat $TMP_FILE | jq -r '.prefix')
 ```

+Note: When using the `--redirect` option, you have to pass the file descriptor 3 to the s3select binary.
+This might not work if you call the binary via a wrapper like `npm run` or `pnpm exec`.
+Call the utility in *node_modules/.bin` instead.

 **Why is getting the output so difficult?**

 This tool uses *inquirer-s3* under the hood which depends on an old version of *inquirer*.